EugenyN/TanksKombat/README.md

 Tanks Kombat is cross-platform tile-based action game developed using Cocos2d-x and C++ 11, the game is made in retrogaming style with lo-res sprites and reminiscences of 8 and 16 bit games of past eras.

-Currently supported Win32, Win10 (Mobile and Desktop) and Android platforms.
+Currently supported Win32, Win10 (UWP) and Android platforms.
 Tanks Kombat is open source under the GPL

 ![Title](/Screenshots/a.png?raw=true)
 ![Gameplay](/Screenshots/b.png?raw=true)